electron/electronjs.org-old/_docs/api/dialog.md

 it is usually used to report errors in early stage of startup.
 If called before the app `ready`event on Linux, the message will be emitted to stderr, and no GUI dialog will appear.

+## Sheets

+On Mac OS X, dialogs are presented as sheets attached to a window if you provide a `BrowserWindow` reference in the `browserWindow` parameter, or modals if no window is provided.

+You can call `BrowserWindow.getCurrentWindow().setSheetOffset(offset)` to change the offset from the window frame where sheets are attached.